LCSLITX/LCSLITX/README.md

   <h1>Hello, World! 👋 I'm Lucas Lima from Brazil. 🇧🇷 </h1>
 </div>

 I've graduated in Law (LLB) at the end of 2020 and decided to study programming.
-I joined Trybe on 2021 and started Bachelor of Computer Science at start of 2022.
+Currently studying at FIAP.

 <div>